 All the dipole moment components are presented in Table 3.
-It is found that in both the cases (E and Z) b-type transition dominates.
 Our calculated values of dipole moments are compared with the existing values \citep{lova80,lias05}.
 The effective dipole moment of Z-ethanimine is found to be higher than that of E-ethanimine. \cite{char95} pointed out that for an optically thin emission, an idea about the antenna temperature could be made by calculating the intensity of a given rotational transition.
 This intensity is proportional to $\mathrm{\mu^2/Q(T_{rot})}$, where $\mu$ is the electric dipole moment and $\mathrm{Q (T_{rot})}$ is the partition function at rotational temperature ($\mathrm{T_{rot}}$).
-In Table 4, we have pointed out the rotational constants and the rotational partition function at $T_{rot}=200$ K. In Fig. 7, we have shown the plot of the expected intensity ratio (by assuming all the species of this isomeric group have same abundances) with respect to the most stable isomer (E-ethanimine) of this isomeric group (relative energy values with molecule number of all isomer of $\mathrm {C_2H_5N}$ isomeric group noted in Table 2).
-In Fig. 7, the expected intensity ratios for all the species of this isomeric group are shown by considering the three components of the dipole moment along with the effective dipole moments.
+In Table 4, we have pointed out the rotational constants and the rotational partition function at $T_{rot}=200$ K. In Figure 7, we have shown the plot of the expected intensity ratio (by assuming all the species of this isomeric group have same abundances) with respect to the most stable isomer (E-ethanimine) of this isomeric group (relative energy values with molecule number of all isomer of $\mathrm {C_2H_5N}$ isomeric group noted in Table 2).
+In Figure 7, the expected intensity ratios for all the species of this isomeric group are shown by considering the effective dipole moments.
 Since in this isomeric group, Z-ethanimine has the largest effective dipole moment, assuming the same abundances, probability of detecting Z-isomer of ethanimine will be more favourable than the other isomers of this isomeric group.
-From Fig. 7, we can see that after E and Z isomers of ethanimine, aziridine has the strongest transition but due to its higher relative energy in comparison to E-ethanimine makes it less probable candidate (if reaction pathways do not influence at all) for astronomical detection.
+From Figure 7, we can see that after E and Z isomers of ethanimine, aziridine has the strongest transition but due to its higher relative energy in comparison to E-ethanimine makes it less probable candidate (if reaction pathways do not influence at all) for astronomical detection.